Knotis/knotisapi-js/docs/source/basics.rst

     KnotisApi.PromoCode.create({
         promo_code: '12345abc'
     }).then(response => {
-       // Response contains confirmation that the promocode was executed sucessfully.
+       // Response contains confirmation that the promocode was executed successfully.

     });

 Due to the arbitrary nature of promo codes the responses can vary.
 However they should return id's to any resources created as a side effect of executing this promo code.